 We are an enthusiastic and very active group of men (women have the opportunity to membership on an equal basis).
-To date, there are fifty paid up members and almost two hundred on our mailing list.
+To date, there are 88 paid up members and over two hundred on our mailing list.
 Use of the Men's Shed will be limited to members only, so why not join us and be part of this exciting new building venture.
 Give yourself the opportunity to come and visit us and enjoy your new found friends.

 We are indebted to the many companies, organisations and private contributors that have to date, supported the Men's Shed with either donations, services, tools and machinery.
 We are very thankful for this support allowing us to better the lives of members and the greater community as a whole.